BillJr99/Ursinus-CS173/_pages/Labs/HashMaps/lab-tellastory.md

         HashMap<String, String> places = new HashMap<String, String>();
         HashMap<String, String[]> moves = new HashMap<String, String[]>();

         // TODO: Create the list of rooms and narrations!
-(Keep the start room, and be sure to add an end room!) places.put("start", "You are in a large room.");
+        // (Keep the start room, and be sure to add an end room!) places.put("start", "You are in a large room.");
         places.put("middle", "You are in another room."); // you are welcome to change this, it's just an example!

         // TODO: What movements are possible between locations?
-Add an array here for each room!
+        // Add an array here for each room!
         // There should be one key for every key in places above.
+        // TODO: fix this to be a different set of rooms that you can move to, as you like.
+        String[] startMoves = {"start", "middle"};
+        moves.put("start", startMoves);

-        String[] startMoves = {"start", "middle"}; // TODO: fix this to be a different set of rooms that you can move to. moves.put("start", startMoves);
+        // TODO: fix this to be a different set of rooms that you can move to, as you like.

-        String[] middleMoves = {"start", "end"}; // my example "middle" room can move to the starting room or to the end room; again, this is just an example! moves.put("middle", middleMoves);
+        // my example "middle" room can move to the starting room or to the end room;
+        // ... again, this is just an example!
+        String[] middleMoves = {"start", "end"};
+        moves.put("middle", middleMoves);

         // Where are we starting the story?
 (Leave this alone!)
         String currentRoom = "start";

         // TODO: write a loop that continues until currentroom is "end"
-        // TODO: print out each room's story narration, and a list of possible moves from that room
+        // TODO: print out each room's story narration, and a list of possible moves
+        // ... from that room
-        // TODO: then, prompt the user and read a string (scanner.nextLine()) that will be the next room, and repeat for that room!
+        // TODO: then, prompt the user and read a string (scanner.nextLine()) that
+        // ... will be the next room, and repeat for that room!
         // Don't forget to print the ending story message at the end!
     }
 ```